In This Article

 What Types of Filling Materials Are Available?

 It’s important for you to know the different types of dental filling materials.
 This will help you to discuss with your dentist the best dental filling material you should use.

 There are currently various types of dental filling materials in the market.
 These include composite fillings, porcelain, gold, and silver amalgam, etc. There are also dental filling materials that contain glass particles called glass ionomer.
 This glass ionomer is used in a very similar way as the composite resin fillings.

-The type of dental filling materials that is best for you can be determined by your location, your dentist’s recommendation, the extent of your dental caries, the cost of dental filling materials, and your insurance plan.
+The type of dental filling materials that are best for you can be determined by your location, your dentist’s recommendation, the extent of your dental caries, the cost of dental filling materials, and your insurance plan.

 There are basically 5 different types of dental filling materials that are commonly used in filling dental cavities.
 These are: